midzer/choices/README.md

 **Input types affected:** `text`

 **Usage:** Whether a user can edit items.
-An items value can be edited by pressing the backspace.
+An item's value can be edited by pressing the backspace.

 ### duplicateItems
 **Type:** `Boolean` **Default:** `true`